-Almost eight percent of US stroke survivors may have suicidal thoughtsFebruary 7th, 2013 in Cardiology /
+Almost eight percent of US stroke survivors may have suicidal thoughtsFebruary 7, 2013 in Medicine & Health / Cardiology

 Nearly one in 12 American stroke survivors may have contemplated suicide or wished themselves dead, according to a study presented at the American Stroke Association's International Stroke Conference 2013.